 - A5 Installation, product applied into the building during A5 phase operations and packaging disposal.
 This stage considers VOC emissions during the installation phase.
-The declared product does not contain substances in(to) the formulation that directly emit as VOC, but VOCs are generated by a chemical reaction that is occurring during this phase.
+The declared product contain substances in(to) the formulation that directly emit as VOC.
+VOCs are even generated by a chemical reaction that is occurring during this phase.